-Owners can protect themselves from liability through insurance policies.
-Fire insurance is mandatory, both for the self-contained units and the common parts.
-There are other mandatory civil liability insurance policies for certain activities (eg, private healthcare units, labs and pharmacies, industrial activities, insurance for industrial activities with great impact on the environment).
+Furthermore, owners can protect themselves from liability through insurance policies.
+Fire insurance is mandatory, both for the autonomous units and the common parts.
+There are other mandatory civil liability insurance policies for certain activities (eg, private healthcare units, labs and pharmacies, industrial activities with great impact on the environment and on peoples' safety and health).

 Some operators (depending on their activity) must set up one or more financial guarantees that enable them to assume the environmental liability inherent to their activity, by taking out insurance policies, obtaining bank guarantees, participating in environmental funds or constituting own funds reserved for this purpose.
-Law does not define minimum insured capital, so it should be obtained after a technical audit assessing the environmental risk.
+The law does not define minimum insured capital, so it should be obtained after a technical audit assessing the environmental risk.
 If constituted through bank guarantees, the financial institution will be liable under the terms established in the guarantee.

-Operators may be obliged to contract insurances or other guarantees, considering their specific activity.
-Environmental insurance policies are also available on the market, even for operators who are not legally obliged to contract them.
+Environmental insurance policies are available on the market, even for operators who are not legally obliged to contract them.